microscopic-image-analysis/zelll/README.md

 ## Caveats

 `zelll`[^etymology] is motivated by _coarse-grained_ (bio-)molecular simulations but is not restricted to that.\
-This is reflected by a few things:
+This is reflected by a few points:

-- internally, the simulation box is represented by a (sparse) hash map only storing non-empty grid cells, which gives an upper bound for memory usage given by _`n`_
+- internally, the simulation box is represented by a (sparse) hash map only storing non-empty grid cells, which gives an upper bound for memory usage of _`n`_
 - bounding boxes are assumed to change and are computed from particle data\
   (future APIs may be added to set a fixed bounding box)
 - instead of cell _lists_, slices into a contiguous storage buffer are used